zephyrproject-rtos/zephyr/doc/guides/west/build-flash-debug.rst

-The CMake cache contains default values West uses for debugging, such as where the board directory is on the file system, the path to the kernel binaries containing symbol tables, and more.
+The CMake cache contains default values West uses for debugging, such as where the board directory is on the file system, the path to the zephyr binaries containing symbol tables, and more.
 You can override any of this configuration at runtime with additional options.

 For example, to override the ELF file containing the Zephyr binary and symbol tables (assuming your runner expects an ELF file), but keep other debug configuration at default values::

-  west debug --kernel-elf path/to/some/other.elf west debugserver --kernel-elf path/to/some/other.elf
+  west debug --elf-file path/to/some/other.elf west debugserver --elf-file path/to/some/other.elf

 The ``west debug -h`` output includes a complete list of overrides supported by all runners.